Retraction (topology)

-In topology, a branch of mathematics, a retraction is a continuous mapping from a topological space into a subspace that preserves the position of all points in that subspace.
+In topology, a retraction is a continuous mapping from a topological space into a subspace that preserves the position of all points in that subspace.
 The subspace is then called a retract of the original space.
 A deformation retraction is a mapping that captures the idea of continuously shrinking a space into a subspace.

 An absolute neighborhood retract (ANR) is a particularly well-behaved type of topological space.
 For example, every topological manifold is an ANR.
 Every ANR has the homotopy type of a very simple topological space, a CW complex.